‘Favorite part about myself:’ Laurel teen shows TikTok what life without legs is all about

 Addison Benson went viral on TikTok just by being herself.

 The 15-year-old Laurel girl recently got her driver’s license and won a state softball championship.
-She’s an avid Gilmore Girls fan and loves clothes shopping, especially from online outlet Shien.
+She’s an avid Gilmore Girls fan and loves clothes shopping, especially from online outlet Shein.

 She posts TikTok videos showing off her new outfits and goofing off with friends, and sometimes she posts jokes about her legs.
 She answers questions she gets about her prosthetics, and she has a collection of videos titled “no feet :).”